 What Are A Double Mat Boards

-Doubled-matted fine art prints are a type of matting used by artists and photographers to display their prints.
+A double mat is a type of matting used by artists and photographers to display their work.
 It consists of two mats, one mounted on top of the other.
 The top mat is usually cut to a larger size than the bottom mat, allowing it to overlap the edges of the bottom mat.

 This creates a border around the artwork or photograph, which can be used to highlight certain elements or add visual interest.